INTI-CMNB/KiBot/README.md

 * PCB 3D model in STEP format

-You want to do this in a one-touch way, and make sure everything you need to do so it securely saved in version control, not on the back of an old datasheet.
+You want to do this in a one-touch way, and make sure everything you need to do so is securely saved in version control, not on the back of an old datasheet.

 KiBot lets you do this.
 The following picture depicts the data flow: